NYC Car Accident Attorney

-- Are you expected to make a full recovery, or will you have a permanent disability?
+- Are you expected to recover fully, or will you have a permanent disability?

 Fatal and Serious Injuries Bring Higher Damages

 Here’s a general rule of thumb: your case will typically be worth more when your injuries are severe.
-According to the National Safety Council, the average comprehensive cost of a car accident in 2019 was:
+The average comprehensive cost of a car accident in 2019 was: